kobeDM/newage-slowmonitor-viewer/README.md

 # newage-slowmonitor-viewer
-newage slow monitor
+newage slow monitor viewer
-latest v4.9.7

-use　with monitor.sh
+use　with SMviewer.sh